aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 can be defined as the value for a tag.
 This allows for tags to be generated with values that are calculated for that device.
 Refer to the example below.

 !!! tip
-    Generate the `structured_config` once to get a better idea of what keys are available.
+    **Generate the `structured_config` once to get a better idea of what keys are available.**

+!!! warning
     - **Note 1: Tag labels cannot have the name of any existing system tags on CloudVision.
 System tags cannot be emanded with this approach.**
     - **Note 2: If the key specified in `field` is not found, the tag is not generated.
 This avoids having a lot of empty tags.**

 **Generating Tags for Devices**
 --8<--